Ardian Kozniku: Club

 He started his career at Vëllaznimi from Gjakova and was later picked up by Prishtina.
 He moved to Croatian side Hajduk Split in 1990 and played there until 1994, scoring 90 goals in 169 games in all competitions for them.
 He then went on to play for French clubs Cannes, Le Havre and Bastia, as well as Cypriot side APOEL, before making his comeback to Croatia in the summer of 1998, signing with Croatia Zagreb.
 After two and a half seasons at the club, he made a move to Austrian side Kärnten in the winter break of the 2000–01 season and left the club after only six months for Croatian side Hrvatski Dragovoljac, where he finished his career in 2002.

 With Hajduk Split, he was the top goalscorer of the opening season of the Prva HNL in 1992, scoring 12 goals.
 He scored a total of 45 goals in the league.

 International

-He was an occasional member of the Croatian national team in the 1990s, making seven international caps and scoring two goals.
+He was an occasional member of the Croatia national team in the 1990s, making seven international caps and scoring two goals.
 He made his international debut in a friendly match against Slovakia in April 1994 and also made three appearances in Croatia's qualifying campaign for the UEFA Euro 1996, scoring one goal.
 He was a member of Croatia's bronze medal-winning squad at the 1998 FIFA World Cup, but was left an unused substitute in all of the team's seven matches at the tournament.
 His last match for Croatia was a friendly against Australia in early June 1998, during the team's preparations for the upcoming World Cup, where he also netted one goal in his team's 7–0 victory.

 He also played for Kosovo in unofficial friendly matches against Albania on 14 February 1993 and again on 7 September 2002 against Albania.